jjackson19862017/WeddingBookingSystem/README.md

 I have added more cards to the index page to increase users awareness of the current outstanding items that need to be addressed.

+### 21st - More Details to Index Cards

+I have added more information to the cards that populate the index, this inculdes the couples names and links to their details.

 ## Removal of items